-The TRUPACT-II may hold up to two seven-packs (55-gal drums), two four-packs (85-gal drums), and two three-packs (100-gal drums); two SWBs; or one TDOP.
-A HalfPACT may hold seven 55-gal (208-L) drums, one SWB, three shielded containers (SC-30G1), two shielded containers (SC-30G2 or SC-55G1), one shielded container (SC-30G3 or SC-55G2), or four 85-gal drums.
+The TRUPACT-II may hold up to two seven-packs, two four-packs, and two three-packs of drums; two SWBs; or one TDOP.
+A HalfPACT may hold seven 55-gal (208-L) drums, one SWB, three shielded containers, or four 85-gal drums.
 The TRUPACT-III holds a single SLB2.
 An overhead bridge crane or Payload Transfer Station is used to remove the contents of the CH package and place them on a facility pallet.